src-d/gitbase/docs/using-gitbase/examples.md

 +-----------------+------------------+--------------------+
 ```

 ## Calculating code line changes for files in the last commit

 This query will report how many lines of actual code (only code, not comments, blank lines or text) changed in each file of the last commit of each repository.
 It's similar to the previous example. `COMMIT_STATS` is an aggregation over the result of `COMMIT_FILE_STATS` so to speak.
-We will only report those files that whose language has been identified.
+We will only report those files whose language has been identified.

 ```sql
 SELECT